ibexa/documentation-developer/docs/guidelines/components/tabs.md

 </div>

 !!! note
-    Specific styling classes for Dashboard tabs component will be applied automatically.
+    Specific styling classes for **My dashboard** tabs component will be applied automatically.